Home

 night.
 Be sure it has ample time to dry completely.

-feeling especially creative and ambitious, kick off your
+you are feeling especially creative and ambitious, kick

 This